 - 1. Remove and discard the battery from the ignition block located below the burner tray at the left side. - 2.
-Fit the replacement battery to the ignition block.
-(See figure 5).
-The +ve and -ve terminal positions are marked on the battery holder body. - 3.
-Replace the firefront casting /front cover casting.
+Fit the replacement battery to the ignition block (See figure 5).
+The positive (+ ve) and negative (- ve) terminal positions are clearly marked on the igniter block. - 3.
+Replace the firefront / lower fascia /fascia.
+Chic model -The lower section of the fascia has two tabs.
+Locate these into the slots in the fascia (See figure 6).
+It may be necessary to reposition the magnets that secure the lower section.